 Running sales on your e-commerce store gives you the opportunity of upselling or cross-selling to new customers, which drives sales and increases your customers’ average order value.

 The simple answer: they WORK.
 Pop-ups have experienced a complete makeover, from an annoying interrupter to a helpful guide.
 But, there is a huge caveat.
 You have to use pop-ups wisely.

 When you develop pop-ups to enhance your customer experience, you are on the right track.
-You can test things like frequency and the volume of pop-ups to make sure you aren’t annoying your visitors.
+You can test things like frequency, the volume of pop-ups, and the visibility of the close button to make sure you aren’t annoying your visitors.
 Start slow and see how it goes.

-*Promotion pop-ups are only available to MailerLite paying accounts.
+*Promotion pop-ups are only available on MailerLite premium plans.

 I’m Erin, I write content here at MailerLite.
 When I’m not typing away at my laptop, pumping some low-fi jams, you can find me at the nearest beach with my furry little rescue pooch, Alfie.